Hollywood star’s Marlon Brando transformation stuns movie fans

 This is not a picture of Brando from The Godfather, but actor Billy Zane playing Brando in The Godfather.

-The casting of Zane, whose credits include Dead Calm and Titanic, has stunned rando fans, who are in agreement that the actor looks exactly like him in the photo.
+The casting of Zane, whose credits include Dead Calm and Titanic, has stunned Brando fans, who are in agreement that the actor looks exactly like him in the photo.

 “You could’ve said this was a photo of Marlon Brando and I would’ve believed it,” one stunned social media user replied when the photo surfaced online, with many others agreeing that they believed the photo to be Brando when they first saw it.